First Evidence of Intrinsic Alignments of Red Galaxies at $z > 1$: Cross-correlation between CFHTLenS and FastSound Samples: Galaxy-intrinsic ellipticity correlation function

 The covariance matrix for the GI correlation function is estimated using 82 jackknifed realizations as done in \citet{Tonegawa:2018}.
-The survey regions were split into $33$ ($49$) sub-regions for W2 (W3).
+The survey regions were split into $33$ ($49$) sub-regions for W2 (W3){, each with a side length of $\sim 25 h^{-1}{\rm Mpc}$.
 The covariance matrix is estimated for each of the W2 and W3 realizations and they are combined following the inverse-variance weighting \citep[see e.g.,][]{Okumura:2021}.

 In the FastSound survey, some targets are not assigned fibers due to their finite number and this affects the correlation function measurement at an angular scale of $\sim 1'$ \citep{Okumura:2016}.
 However, this effect is significantly alleviated by considering the cross-correlation with a photo-$z$ sample.